Astro-Sean/autophot/docs/source/index.rst

 | This documentation will provide several tutorials which will allow you to execute AutoPhOT on your own images as well as create your own databases for photometric corrections.

-| If you encounter an issues using AutoPhOT, please open an issues `here <https://github.com/Astro-Sean/autophot/issues>`_.
+| If you encounter any issues using AutoPhOT, please open an issue `here <https://github.com/Astro-Sean/autophot/issues>`_.

 .. warning::
-   Documentation still under construction
+   Documentation still under construction!

 .. toctree::
    :maxdepth: 1